-Year 1 October Faculty and Department Induction Postgraduate Safety Training Supervision Training (Maths Specific) Variable It is expected that in your first year you will give at least one talk either to your group, or as part of a specific activity (e.g. RD workshop) March/April Student Meeting: Registration process and requirements June, last day of Easter term 3 rd term review Researcher Development Log submission Year 2 October 4 th term assessment: report submission deadline (DAMTP only) 4 th term assessment: presentation to and discussion with assessors (DAMTP only) January Smith-Knight Rayleigh-Knight Prize essay deadline (first day full Lent term) Fifth term assessment (optional but recommended) (DPMMS only) Variable In most research areas, there will be a 'seminar' afternoon during your second year when all second year students will be expected to give a talk on their work to a broad audience.
+Year 1 October Faculty and Department Induction Postgraduate Safety Training Supervision Training (Maths Specific) Variable It is expected that in your first year you will give at least one talk either to your group, or as part of a specific activity (e.g. RD workshop) March/April Student Meeting: Registration process and requirements June, last day of Easter term 3 rd term review (DAMTP only) Researcher Development Log submission Year 2 October 4 th term assessment: report submission deadline 4 th term assessment: presentation to and discussion with assessors Variable In most research areas, there will be a 'seminar' afternoon during your second year when all second year students will be expected to give a talk on their work to a broad audience.
 June Researcher Development Log submission (last day Easter term) Year 3 Variable In the third year, it is expected that you will give a full-length seminar at your Department and/or a seminar at another institute and/or a talk at a conference.
 June Researcher Development Log submission (last day Easter term) Year 4 You should aim to complete the write up of your thesis within your 10 th term Two months prior to submission: request appointment of examiners September Submission Deadline